PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1972 - DLG-31 begins her first line period off the coast of Vietnam of the 1972 deployment (10 February - 03 March) earning her seventh Engagement Star on her Vietnam Service Medal (Consolidation II, 1 December 1971 to 29 March 1972).

-1982 - While inport Sasebo, Japan, CAPT Daniel C. Richardson is relieved by CAPT George E. Sullivan III becoming CG-31's ninth Commanding Officer.
+1982 - While inport Sasebo, Japan, CAPT Daniel C. Richardson is relieved by CAPT George E. Sullivan III becoming CG-31's fifth Commanding Officer.

 2013 - DDG-104 commences a three-month Selected Restricted Availability (SRA) at the Huntington Ingalls Industries Continental Maritime of San Diego shipyard.